-Coolant temperature warning light " 💒 "
+Oil temperature warning light " "

 This warning light comes on when the engine overheats.
-When this occurs during operation, stop the engine as soon as it is safe to do so and allow it to cool down for about 10 minutes.
+When this occurs, stop the engine as soon as it is safe to do so, and allow it to cool.

-The electrical circuit of the warning light can be checked by turning the key to "ON".
-If the warning light does not come on, and then go off, have a Yamaha dealer check the electrical circuit.
+The electrical circuit of the warning light can be checked by turning the key to "ON", with the engine stop switch set to "\(\cap \)", and then pushing the start switch.

+If the warning light does not come on while the start switch is being pushed, then go off after the start switch is released, have a Yamaha dealer check the electrical circuit.